Reinforcement Learning of Self Enhancing Camera Image and Signal Processing: Experiments

+\paragraph{Experiment Setup} Our encoder (with approximately 2.2 million parameters) and decoder (with 1.6 million parameters) structures are the same as the one defined in the Experimental Setup of Section \ref{sec:celeba}.
+Again, we use a single 12GB NVIDIA Tesla K80 GPU for training and testing on SIDD, and the training batch size is 128.
+The same optimizer is chosen as we did for the Synthesized Noisy CelebA dataset, defined in Section \ref{sec:celeba}.
+Our model's parameters were optimized after 20 epochs of training.
+The SAC setting is identical to Section \ref{sec:celeba}, except for we set $PSNR_t = 34.0$ in Equation \ref{eq:reward}.
+The results before and after self-enhancement are shown in Table \ref{tab:sidd}, denoted as \textit{RSE-RL(before)} and \textit{RSE-RL}, respectively.

-The results show that our self-enhancing RL model contributes a small enhancement on PSNR, which demonstrates that our RL model is able to improve the denoising results.
+\paragraph{Denoising Results} The results show that our self-enhancing RL model contributes a small enhancement to PSNR, demonstrating that our RL model can improve the denoising results.
 Since we are only involving PSNR in the reward function, we can only observe some improvements in terms of PSNR.

-Table \ref{tab:sidd} also lists a set of benchmark denoising methods and deep learning methods which are used to compare against our network.
+Table \ref{tab:sidd} also lists benchmark denoising methods and deep learning methods used to compare against our network.
 In the table, noisy images are the images before denoising procedures; BM3D, NLM, and KSVD are the benchmark non-DL results; DANet and RDB-Net are two of the state-of-art deep learning methods used for comparison with our method.
 The performance of our model is significantly better than traditional methods.
-The visualized results of self-enhanced denoised images can be seen in figure \ref{fig:sidd}.
-BM3D, NLM, KSVD, DANet, and RDB-Net are the benchmark results.
-As for efficiency comparison, our RSE-RL only contains $2.5$ million parameters in total, whereas DANet contains $\sim 60$ million parameters, leading our network train much faster compared to the state-of-the-art structure.
+Figure \ref{fig:sidd} shows the visualized results of self-enhanced denoised images.
+As for efficiency comparison, our RSE-RL only contains $2.5$ million parameters in total, whereas DANet contains $\sim 60$ million parameters, leading our network train much faster than the state-of-the-art structure.

-The images from SIDD consist of the same set of realistic artifacts generated by smartphone cameras.
-This leads to the same transformation on the latent space for every patch since each patch consists of the same types of noises.
-From figure \ref{fig:sidd:latent} we can observe a rotation between the noisy patch projections and the clean patch projections on the latent space which is the transformation on the latent space.
+The images from SIDD consist of the same realistic artifacts generated by smartphone cameras.
+This leads to the same transformation in the latent space for every patch since each patch consists of the same types of noises.
+From figure \ref{fig:latent} we can observe a transformation between the noisy patch projections and the clean patch projections on the latent space.